Table of contents

 Security and Compliance

-1. Strong focus on HIPAA compliance and data protection: For healthcare organizations prioritizing data security and HIPAA compliance, SQL Server offers a reliable foundation.
-Its features help ensure patient information remains protected and meets regulatory requirements.
+1. HIPAA compliance and data protection: For healthcare organizations prioritizing data security and HIPAA compliance, SQL Server offers encryption and role-based access.
+These features help support compliance when correctly implemented.

 3. Oracle Database